sourcegraph/handbook/content/departments/engineering/product/process/gtm/licensing.md

 Sourcegraph OSS only includes core search functionality.
 We will only add new features to Sourcegraph OSS if both of the following are true:

-1. They are required for parity with open-source code search tools, and
+1. They are required for parity with open source code search tools, and
 2. They don’t significantly reduce the differentiation of Sourcegraph Enterprise or Sourcegraph as a code intelligence platform.

 If you believe a feature you are working on should be added to Sourcegraph OSS or you aren't sure if your feature should be added to Sourcegraph OSS, please send a note to #pricing and the team will either approve the addition or help determine if it should be added.

 Example: Search aggregations powered by Code Insights

-1. No other open-source code search tools provide this functionality, and
+1. No other open source code search tools provide this functionality, and
 2. This functionality does reduce the differentation between Sourcegraph Enterprise and Sourcegraph OSS.

 Recommendation: Search aggregations should not be added to Sourcegraph OSS.